-Ford Fusion owners have reported 7 problems related to service engine light on (under the engine and engine cooling category).
+Ford Fusion owners have reported 13 problems related to service engine light on (under the engine and engine cooling category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Ford Fusion based on all problems reported for the Fusion.

 We had been driving for 175 miles on the highway with the cruise control set.
 The car suddenly lost power with no warning and started slowing down.
 The service engine light came on as did the symbol of a wrench.
 I pulled off to shoulder.
 The car was idling very rough.
 Stepping on the gas did not raise the engine speed.
 I shut the engine off and looked under the hood.
 There was nothing obviously wrong.
 I tried to restart the engine.
 It started and ran just fine.
 The warning lights were off.
 About 16 miles later the same thing happened.
 There was a small Ford dealer a few miles away so I took it in.
 The person I spoke with was aware of this issue and indicated there was a service bulletin about it.
 Apparently the problem is with the throttle body.
 They did not have one available.
 He said the car should always restart and we should be able to make it home.
 We drove the next 300 miles wondering what would happen.
 The car was fine for the rest of the trip.
 When we got home I looked this up on the internet and found countless postings of the same issue.
 It is obviously well known.
 Given this, I think there should be a recall.
 This is very dangerous.
 We were on vacation (myself, wife, children) on a rural highway when the engine failed the first time.
 A semi truck was behind us and and started catching up fast as I drifted off to the shoulder.
 They were blowing the air horn at me because there was another truck coming the other way and he could not move over.